Is Honey Vegan?

-5. Avoid Bee Products
+6. Avoid Bee Products

 The catastrophic disappearance of honeybees is an ecological crisis that threatens to bring global agriculture to a standstill.
 Take a further look at our current agricultural landscape and the mysterious world of the beehive through documentaries and films about bees.

 Vegan Honey Alternatives

-- 1 cup pitted medjool dates
+- 1 cup pitted Medjool dates

 - 2/3 cup hot water

-To make date paste, place medjool dates into bowl.
+To make date paste, place Medjool dates into a bowl.
 Pour hot water directly over top.
 Let them soak for an hour or more.
-Blend well in a high speed food processor (like a Vitamix or BlendTec) until smooth.
-The flavor is similar to caramel.
+Blend well in a high-speed blender like a Vitamix or BlendTec, or food processor until smooth.
+The end flavor is similar to caramel.